file-format/Docs/en/3d/vrml.md

 The aim and design of VRML revolves around the following requirements.

-* **Authorability - **Makes it possible to develop application generators and editors, and import data from other industrial formats
+* **Authorability** - Makes it possible to develop application generators and editors, and import data from other industrial formats
 * **Completeness** - Provides all information necessary for implementation and address a complete feature set for wide industry acceptance
 * **Composability** - The ability to use elements of VRML in combination and thus allow re-usability.
-* **Extensibility - **The ability to add new elements.
+* **Extensibility** - The ability to add new elements.
-* **Implementability - **Capable of implementation on a wide range of systems.
+* **Implementability** -Capable of implementation on a wide range of systems.
 * **Multi-user potential** - Should not preclude the implementation of multi-user environments.
-* **Orthogonality - **The elements of VRML should be independent of each other, or any dependencies should be structured and well defined.
+* **Orthogonality** - The elements of VRML should be independent of each other, or any dependencies should be structured and well defined.
 * **Performance** - The elements should be designed with the emphasis on interactive performance on a variety of computing platforms.
-* **Scalability - **The elements of VRML should be designed for infinitely large compositions.
+* **Scalability** - The elements of VRML should be designed for infinitely large compositions.
-* **Standard practice - **Only those elements that reflect existing practice, that are necessary to support existing practice, or that are necessary to support proposed standards should be standardized.
+* **Standard practice** - Only those elements that reflect existing practice, that are necessary to support existing practice, or that are necessary to support proposed standards should be standardized.
-* **Well-structured - **An element should have a well-defined interface and a simply stated unconditional purpose.
+* **Well-structured** - An element should have a well-defined interface and a simply stated unconditional purpose.
 Multipurpose elements and side effects should be avoided.

 ## References ##